 - 1. Write down the syntax of Nested while and Nested do while loops. - 2.
-Describe the purpose of a "counter" variable when executing a loop. - 3.
-Which type of post-test loop and pre-test loop? - 3.
-What is loop and how many types of loop in Java language?
+Describe the continue keywords according to loop. - 3.
+Which type of post-test loop and pre-test loop? - 4.
+What is loop and how many types of loop in C/C++ language? - 5.
+Which type of loop that is called open-ended loop and why?